Tuition and Financial Aid

 Applying for Scholarships

-Once you have been admitted to CU Online, you will have access to apply to scholarships via our internal scholarship portal where you can also view the many funding opportunities offered by the University of Colorado.
+After you have been admitted to the University of Colorado, you will be able to coordinate any scholarships you’ve been awarded via our internal scholarship portal.
+Once you’re there, you can also view the many funding opportunities offered exclusively to University of Colorado students.